Tik and Tok

-They went to Tokyo and Germany for live performances and, in 1982, were featured as costumed actors in the film Xtro, followed by the third Star Wars film Return of the Jedi in 1983.
+They went to Tokyo and Germany for live performances and in 1982, were featured as costumed actors in the film Xtro, followed by Return of the Jedi in 1983.
 They were also the support act on Gary Numan's 'Warriors' tour in late 1983.

 In 2003, Dry and Crawford were invited to be guests at the first of an ongoing series of Star Wars autograph conventions worldwide, as a result of their roles in Return Of The Jedi.
 This led to them coming back together as Tik and Tok after 20 years, and releasing an album titled Dream Orphans.
 Tik and Tok then appeared at the 2006 Elektrofest, at Koko in London.